 Meanwhile, Sithe Global, the developer of Guyana’s proposed Amaila Falls dam, has pulled out, leaving the future of the project in doubt.

 Norway is one of the biggest donors to the World Bank’s Forest Carbon Partnership Facility, which consists of two funds: the Readiness Fund; and the Forest Carbon Fund.
 Of the US$258 million in the Readiness Fund, only US$11 million has been disbursed.
 Of the US$390 million in the Forest Carbon Fund, no disbursements have been made, because no countries in the FCPF can demonstrate that they have reduced deforestation.

 NGOs have received almost US$120 million from Norway since 2009.
 CIFOR, Rainforest Foundation Norway, WWF International, World Agrofrestry Centre, Rights and Resources Initiative, Woods Hole Research Center, Clinton Foundation and Tebtebba were the biggest recipients.

 In the two year period up to 2015, Norway plans to hand over a further US$135 million to NGOs.

-Full Disclosure: REDD-Monitor has so far (indirectly) received 0.0003% of Norway’s climate forest aid.
+Full Disclosure: REDD-Monitor has in the past received funding from Rainforest Foundation Norway, which in turn receives funds from NIFCI.
 Click here for all of REDD-Monitor’s funding sources.